 The Cook Islands are the stuff of Pacific dreams.
 White, sandy, coconut-strewn palm beaches, translucent lagoons in all shades of shimmering blue, and a laid-back atmosphere where everything just circulates on island time.
 But there are also craggy peaks beckoning in the interior of Rarotonga, the main island.
 Most notably The Needle sticking out in the middle, Te Rua Manga, which can be explored on a walking track across the island.

 Lost in the jungle of Rarotonga

-It was quite an adventurous route, and I almost got lost in the thick jungle, crossing a bewildering amount of streams where the track was barely recognizable at some points.
+It was quite an adventurous route.
+I almost got lost in the thick jungle, crossing a bewildering amount of streams where the track was barely recognizable at some points.
 Luckily I had borrowed a local booklet, describing the route with pictures of significant trees and rocks along the intertwining tracks.
 So eventually I emerged out of the bush on the other end 🙂

 NaturePic Challenge – Remote Islands # 6: Rarotonga (Cook Islands)